updownpress/markdown-lint/rules/024-no-duplicate-header.md

+---
-## MD024 - Multiple headers with the same content
+title: MD024 - Multiple headers with the same content

-Tags: headers
+tags:  [headers]

-Aliases: no-duplicate-header
+alias: no-duplicate-header
+---

 This rule is triggered if there are multiple headers in the document that have the same text: